 Custom Pay Stubs

-What it does: Allows employees to see pertinent information upfront, like charge dates, patient information, location, and rate, and audit unpaid hours easily.
+What it does: Allows employees to see pertinent information upfront, like charge dates, location, and rates, and audit unpaid hours easily.

 ROI: Custom pay stubs breakdown your caregivers’ pay, increasing transparency of their wages and assuring them that they’re being paid accurately.
 This will help keep them satisfied and less likely to leave your agency, which will help keep your turnover rate low and avoid the costs and time associated with hiring, onboarding, and training frequently.